Monthly Tracker · June 2026

 Badenoch's opportunity

-Kemi Badenoch's −15 net score looks relatively strong only in the context of Starmer's −35.
+Kemi Badenoch's −15 net score ties her with Farage but is only the third-worst result in the current table.
 With Reform UK now leading polls at 28%, Badenoch faces pressure to explain why voters should back the Conservatives over Farage's party.
 As Leader of the Opposition, she faces a squeeze from Reform UK on her right flank while trying to persuade former Lib Dem swing voters in the South of England that the Conservatives deserve a second look.

 Frequently Asked Questions